GraphQLGuide/apollo-datasource-mongodb/README.md

 npm i apollo-datasource-mongodb
 ```

 This package uses [DataLoader](https://github.com/graphql/dataloader) for batching and per-request memoization caching.
 It also optionally (if you provide a `ttl`), does shared application-level caching (using either the default Apollo `InMemoryLRUCache` or the [cache you provide to ApolloServer()](https://www.apollographql.com/docs/apollo-server/features/data-sources#using-memcachedredis-as-a-cache-storage-backend)).
-It does this only for these two methods, which are added to your collections:
+It does this only for these two methods:

 - [`findOneById(id, options)`](#findonebyid)
 - [`findManyByIds(ids, options)`](#findmanybyids)